-At the law office of McMichen, Cinami & Demps, our Central Florida divorce lawyers share more than 40 years of combined experience helping clients with significant assets and investments.
+At the law office of McMichen, Cinami & Demps, our Orlando divorce lawyers share more than 40 years of combined experience helping clients with significant assets and investments.
 We strive to provide our clients with a realistic perspective of their case and its potential outcome.

 Taking a Team Approach to Your High Asset Divorce